dreamingechoes/dreamingechoes/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dreamingechoes&label=Profile%20views&color=0e75b6&style=flat" alt="dreamingechoes" /> </p>

-I'm Iván, a Software Engineer from the north of Spain interested in all kinds of technologies.
-I've been working as a software engineer since 2005, starting to develop desktop applications to quickly focus on my true passion: web development.
+I'm Iván, a senior software engineer with a bachelor's degree in computer science and +12 years of professional experience.
+T-Shaped profile, although Backend is my main expertise, I can bring value as well in other areas such as Frontend, DevOps, Mobile Dev, and UI/UX.
+Product-focused, my main goal is to solve problems.
+I'm also focused on team management, enabling and supporting engineers to give the most out of them while growing and improving themselves in the process.
+Working fully remote since 2016.
+I always try to do my best.

-With years of experience working with Ruby, Rails, Elixir, and Phoenix Framework, right now I'm focused on my transition to become a T-Shaped developer: keep making my backend expertise strong while I improve my knowledge of other areas such as frontend, devops, mobile dev, and UI/UX.
-Working full-remote.
+My main technical knowledge involves technologies such as Elixir, Phoenix Framework, Ruby, Ruby On Rails, HTML, CSS, Javascript, React, and React Native.

 Diversity in the tech industry is very important to me, as well as mental health awareness, and accessibility.
-Always trying to do my best.

-When I'm not working, I like to learn new technologies, write about software development, organize meetups and conferences about software development, mentor new developers, take some photographs, and play the guitar.
+When I'm not working, I like to learn new technologies, write about software development, organize meetups and conferences, mentor new developers, take some photographs, and play the guitar.

 - 🏢 I'm currently having a break to heal myself before starting my next professional challenge.
 - 🌱 Learning more about and studying: react native, design systems, erlang, elm.